13,000 miles. 4 months on the road. 1 final location left, Joshua Tree National Park.

 I was surprised my car had survived the trip.
 I had driven down so many horrible forestry roads, 4-wheeling roads, and desert sand "roads" that my car should never have been on.
 It was a miracle the car was still in one piece.
 Before this trip I never cared about it, it was simply a tool to get me from A to B. But on the roadtrip it had become my home and my shelter.
 If a bad storm was rolling through, I knew I would be safe inside.
 If I had no where to camp, I could always spend the night in the car (even though it was incredibly uncomfortable).
 Even if I had to bang the headlight to make it turn on, and the interior lights no longer worked, and it was completely filled with gear, it had become my home on wheels.

 Looking ahead, I want to explore the deserts of the southwest, explore Iceland, New Zealand, and Alaska.
-Not too mention see all the things I missed on this roadtrip.
 The past 4 months have proven just how vast America is.
-Even living as a nomad, there is an overwhelming amount of places to visit.
+Even living as a nomad, constantly on the move, there is an overwhelming amount of places to visit.
 If I can find a way to shower more frequently on the road, and sleep more comfortably in my vehicle, I would love to continue the traveling photographer lifestyle.

 I stare up into the night sky one last time.
 The trip had finally come to an end.